cgsdfc/autoeval-dialogue-2019/README.md

 - My fork of the wonderful but messy codebase of Li et al. is at [Neural-Dialogue-Generation](https://github.com/cgsdfc/Neural-Dialogue-Generation.git).
 The original project can be found [here](https://github.com/jiweil/Neural-Dialogue-Generation.git).

 # Acknowledgement

-This work is supported by Engineering Research Center of Ministry of Education for Advanced Computer Application Technology (ACAREC) of Beihang University.
+This work is supported by the Engineering Research Center of the Ministry of Education for Advanced Computer Application Technology (ACAREC) of Beihang University.